 Go on a treasure hunt: try Geocaching!
 (FREE!)

-Borealis Northern Lights at Supertree Grove (FREE!)
+Borealis Northern Lights at Supertree Grove: FREE things to do this weekend

 Deets: Borealis: Mondays, 8pm – 8.30pm; Every Sat & Sun 9pm – 9.30pm, Supertree Grove